 Two expensive Italian brands have joined their forces to bring you this piece of high-tech beauty.
-Being based on the last year’s Bvlgari Octo Quadri-Retro Chronograph model, the new Bvlgari Octo Quadri-Retro Maserati Special Edition (ref.
-BGO45C3SLDCHQR/MAS) wrist watch features the same functionality, but adds to the winning formula Maserati colors and logo.
-What’s really exciting is that, compared to some other makers of luxury sports cars, Maserati didn’t even insist on plastering the timekeeper’s face and strap with its signature Trident sign.
+Being based on the 2011 Octo Quadri-Retro Chronograph (ref.
+BGO45BSCLDCHQR), the new Bvlgari Octo Quadri-Retro Maserati Special Edition (ref.
+BGO45C3SLDCHQR/MAS) features the same functionality, but adds to the winning formula Maserati colors and the iconic Trident logo.
+What’s really exciting is that compared to some other makers of luxury sports cars, Maserati didn’t even insist on plastering the timekeeper’s face and strap with its signature insignia.

 Like it is the case with many “special edition” models, the watch doesn’t differ from the base model except for its colors and some other minor finishing details.